simba909/FirebaseIssue8005/README.md

 #  Firebase issue 8005 sample

-This sample project uses the semi-recently release Firebase 8.0.0 Zip distribution with the following SDKs:
+This sample project uses the semi-recently release Firebase 8.14.0 SPM distribution (via the [awesome SPM distribution by akaffenberger](https://github.com/akaffenberger/firebase-ios-sdk-xcframeworks)) with the following SDKs:

  - FirebaseAnalytics
- - FirebaseDatabase
  - FirebaseFirestore
- - FirebaseStorage

 along with all the necessary dependencies for each SDK.
 The `-ObjC` linker flag is also set.